chrishorton/Neural_Network_Diamond_Predictor/README.md

-# Neural_Network_Diamond_Predictor
+# Neural Network Diamond Price Predictor
-Predicts price of diamonds based on a variety of things
+Predicts price of diamonds based on a variety of features

+Dataset is included in the seperate CSV file.